 Door brags that its agents handle 10x more sales than the average realtor.
 It frames this as a positive — Door agents close more deals, which means they have more expertise.
 But there's another side to this story…

 An agent who handles 10x more customers than their peers — and never meets their clients in person — can't provide the same level of personalized customer service.
 This means they likely won't be as familiar with the ins and outs of your situation as a full-service realtor.

 » MORE: Find the best real estate agents in your area

 Door's approach might be OK for straightforward sales in a hot market.
 But if your sale is more complex or you encounter problems, there's a greater risk you'll experience miscommunications, delays, and mistakes that could cause you to have a bad outcome.

 Salaried agents have less direct incentive

-Compared to realtors at a conventional brokerage, Door Agents have less direct incentive to hustle to get you the best deal AND deliver first-class customer service.
+Compared with realtors at a conventional brokerage, Door agents have less direct incentive to hustle to get you the best deal AND deliver first-class customer service.

 💰 Realtor incentives may impact service quality!